josephjebin/Tac/README.md

 Backlog

-Connect to Calendar and Tasks APIs
+- Connect to Calendar and Tasks APIs
-Bottom App Bar
+- Bottom App Bar
+- Task screen
-Change Task model to dao. -- isDraggable depends on if task has duration set Make TaskRows draggables that turn into events
+-- isDraggable depends on if task has duration set
+- Make TaskRows draggables that turn into events
-FAB to make tasks / events
+- FAB to make tasks / events
-Sign in w/ One-Tap
+- Sign in w/ One-Tap
-Animations and candy!
+- Animations and candy!
+-- Theme